Avanindra26/Augmented-Reality-Mixing-reality-with-digital-information/README.md

 3. Perspective Transformation and Overlaying Perspective transformation is applied to the overlay image to align it with the perspective of the wall.
 The transformation matrix is calculated using the detected ArUco markers as reference points.
 The transformed overlay image is overlaid onto the original image of the empty wall, effectively decorating it.

+![3Process](https://github.com/Avanindra26/Augmented-Reality-Mixing-reality-with-digital-information/assets/30585056/4856f0b6-75bc-4730-bb2a-dda57402aa93)

-The final image, showing the decorated wall with the overlay image, is generated and displayed.
+5. Final Result - The final image, showing the decorated wall with the overlay image, is generated and displayed.
 As shown in figure step four.
 The effectiveness of the approach is evaluated based on the visual appeal of the decorated wall and the accurate alignment of the overlay image with the ArUco markers

-![3Process](https://github.com/Avanindra26/Augmented-Reality-Mixing-reality-with-digital-information/assets/30585056/4856f0b6-75bc-4730-bb2a-dda57402aa93)

 ![4Process](https://github.com/Avanindra26/Augmented-Reality-Mixing-reality-with-digital-information/assets/30585056/464cf31c-13b7-432f-8200-0480267098f0)